Standard Guidance

 IATA_DGR quick answer

-IATA Dangerous Goods Regulations sets the policy, control, and evidence expectations an organisation needs to demonstrate when IATA_DGR is in scope — and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+IATA Dangerous Goods Regulations sets the policy, control, and evidence expectations an organisation needs to demonstrate when IATA Dangerous Goods Regulations is in scope - and Quick Policy is the fastest way to turn those expectations into a defensible operating programme without months of consultant time.
+Every policy Quick Policy generates is scored against IATA Dangerous Goods Regulations with a pass mark and plain-English gap guidance, so you can see exactly where you stand before an assessor does.

 Standard facts